(Illegal) Hot Water in the Cell

 'Another technique prisoners employ to get hot water is to make up an electric gadget similar to an element in an electric jug.
 This is called an immerser.
 If the cell is not a power cell the immerser is plugges into the electric light socket.
 Electrical shorts and power failures have occured because of this.'

-The plastic cup shown in image A (above) was found in a Boggo Road kitchen and adapted to work as a mini-kettle.
+The green plastic cup shown the image above was found in a Boggo Road kitchen and adapted to work as a mini-kettle.
 It contains an immerser constructed from matchsticks, electrical wiring, cotton thread and a razor blade.
 The wiring would have been attached to a power source such as a light socket.

-The metal jug in image B, confiscated from a Queensland prisoner, was adapted in a similar way.
+The metal jug in the image below, confiscated from a Queensland prisoner, was adapted in a similar way.

-Like the one described by Bunker, non-electric stoves were a bit simpler and could be made from a couple of empty tins, a few screws, and a bootlace for a wick.
+Much like the one described by Bunker, non-electric stoves were a bit simpler and could be made from a couple of empty tins, a few screws, and a bootlace for a wick.
 The upper tin sits on the three screws in the lid of the lower tin.
 The wick was coated in lard, which acted as wax does in a candle.
 The lard was sneaked out of the prison kitchen and rolled into balls so it could be ‘sold’ to other prisoners.
 When available, paraffin could also be used.
-The stove in images C and D was made from an old coffee tin and used in Boggo Road during the 1980s.
+The stove the image below was made from an old coffee tin and used in Boggo Road during the 1980s.